 There are things you can do which may delay the need for surgery or will improve your fitness before having surgery.

 THESE MAY INCLUDE;

-Weight loss - losing even a small amount of weight will reduce the strain on your knee.
-Did you know that every time you take a step the stress you put on your knees is three to four times your weight.
+Weight loss - losing even a small amount of weight will reduce the strain on your knees.
+Did you know that every time you take a step, the stress you put on your knees is three to four times your weight?

 Exercise - might be a good option for you, even though this may be difficult because of the pain.
 There is usually some form of non-impact exercise (for example swimming or cycling) that you can start gently and which will improve the strength and flexibility of your knee.
 Try hydrotherapy or warm water exercises, tai chi or yoga, and discuss pain medication with your doctor or pharmacist.

 DO I NEED A KNEE REPLACEMENT?